chrisdlangton/pages.js/README.md

 ## Installation:

-Download the latest Pages.js file from [chrisdlangton.com][2] and upload it to  your public javascripts directory.
+Download the latest Pages.js or Pages.min.js file from this repository or from [chrisdlangton.com][2] and upload it to  your public javascripts directory.

 Include the script in your html body after all the content (at the bottom of the body element) like so;